Capps1/assignment-gis/README.md

 ![Screenshot](pdt.gif)

 The application consist two main parts, which are frontend web application and backand python application.
 Python script is also communicating with PostfreSQL database.
-The whole project is located in /htdocs/pdt/ directory
+The whole project is located in /htdocs/pdt/ folder.

 ## Frontend